EPFL-ENAC/CCFatiguePlatform/README.md

 # Reproduce

-environment.yml file --> SCOTT YOU NEED TO EXPORT YOUR ENVIRONMENT FILE AND PUT IT HERE!!
+environment.yml file --> will be available when .py methods are created

 # License
 TBD.